-6.136 A Phase I Geo-Environmental Desk Study prepared by MEC is submitted with the application.

-6.137 The site is not located within a Mineral Safeguarding Area as defined within the Kent Minerals and Waste Local Plan 2024-2039.

-6.138 The Study identifies low pollutant risk on the Site, but low to moderate locally due to potential migration of contamination from historical off-site brick works and associated kilns and infilled pits, as well as ground gas generated from infilled pits in the surrounding area.

-6.139 It is not anticipated that extensive remediation will be required for the proposed development, although the Site may locally be affected by ground gases, predominantly along the southern boundary, and protection measures may be required for specific plots.
-A Phase II Intrusive Ground Investigation is recommended and can be secured via condition.

-6.140 The intrusive ground investigation will determine if the underlying geology will provide competent bearing strata for foundation design.
-The site is located in a moderate-risk area of subsidence due to potential ground dissolution associated with the Chalk bedrock, potentially requiring alternative foundation designs such as rafts or piling.

-6.141 The proposals therefore comply with Policy CS19 and the relevant paragraphs of the NPPF.
+- 6.136 A Phase I Geo-Environmental Desk Study prepared by MEC is submitted with the application. - 6.137 The site is not located within a Mineral Safeguarding Area as defined within the Kent Minerals and Waste Local Plan 2024-2039. - 6.138 The Study identifies low to moderate risk associated with previous agricultural activities on site, localised areas of Made Ground, potential migration of contamination from an off-site site garage, and ground gas generated from infilled ponds in the surrounding area, as well as a potential pit/solution feature on site. - 6.139 It is not anticipated that extensive remediation will be required for the proposed development, although there may be a requirement for the localised removal and/or capping of contaminated Made Ground.
+A Phase II Intrusive Ground Investigation is recommended and can be secured via condition. - 6.140 The intrusive ground investigation will determine if the underlying geology will provide competent bearing strata for foundation design.
+The site is in a high-risk area of subsidence due to potential ground dissolution associated with the Chalk bedrock, potentially requiring ground treatment or raft/piled foundations. - 6.141 The proposals therefore comply with Policy CS19 and the relevant paragraphs of the NPPF.